Unconcurrent/SoloDB/README.md

 ### Example Usage

-Here is an example of how to use SoloDB to manage a collection of documents:
+Here is an example of how to use SoloDB to manage a collection of documents in C#:

+And in F#:

 ```fsharp
 [<CLIMutable>]